blacksun1/cv/README.md

 **Highlights**

-* Implemented complete DevOps pipeline allowing Estates Gazette to deploy new applications directly to live without any central operations support.
+* Release of multiple versions of EGi Insight from Greenfield and onwards
-* Setup of TeamCity CI pipelines including creation of NPM packages and automatic bumping of node package versions.
+* Implemented CI pipeline on AWS using TeamCity, NPM and CloudFormation

 **Main skills utilised:**